adamwojt/invoicepy/README.md

 when above is repeated twice, the invoices numers will increase, BAR002, BAR003. this is calculated per series. see below for more options.

-2. below example won't save invoice in config, open in in browser and use custom template specified in `custom_templates_dir`:
+2. below example won't save invoice in config, open in it browser and use custom template specified in `custom_templates_dir`:
 ```
 invoicepy pdf --company foo --customer bar --line ... -b --no-save --series BAR --number 25 --curency USD --template my_custom_template.html
 ```